 Wheat is classified as a grain.
 Wheat is a nutrient-dense whole grain rich in fiber, plant-based protein, and B vitamins, serving as a dietary staple for sustained energy and metabolic health.

 Wheat scores 92/100 in Formulate, making it an exceptional choice.
-Its strongest contributions come from Manganese, Selenium, Vitamin B6.
+Its strongest contributions come from Manganese, Selenium, Chromium.
 The score blends nutrient density, fiber, healthy fats, protein quality, bioactive compounds, and glycemic impact.

 Moderately — it contributes meaningful protein.
 A 50 g serving provides about 7.7 g of protein (~15% of the 50 g daily value).